 Christmas is full of meaningful traditions and joyful experiences, and for many of us it is the most wonderful time of the year.
 But it can also have a dark side.
 According to the EPA, in the four weeks leading up to Christmas, household waste increases by 25%.
 That amounts to an extra 100 million tons of trash making its way to our landfills each week!
-That is an absolutely shocking amount of waste, and it affects our environment, our health, and our world’s future.
+That is a shocking amount of waste, and it affects our environment, our health, and our world’s future.
 Together, we can make small sustainable decisions that will help lead to big change.
-Consider it your Christmas gift to the Earth, and to the children who will inherit all this from us to commit to a more sustainable Christmas.
+Consider it your gift to the Earth, and to the children who will inherit all this from us to commit to a more sustainable Christmas.

 Here are 26 ways, listed from A-Z, to make your holiday season a little more sustainable:

 Just say no. You may be able to use them year after year, but you can’t recycle them when they have reached the end of their life, and many are manufactured using harmful chemicals.
 Using a fresh-cut tree may also not be the best choice for the environment.
 See letter T.